CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (c) A joint interest and dividends tax return shall be filed if the taxpayer and spouse are both residents and file a joint federal return with the Internal Revenue Service.

-(d) If one spouse is not a resident, the resident spouse shall file a return alone and report his or her interest and dividend income, and 50% of the interest and/or dividends from jointly held investments.
+(d) If one spouse is not a resident, the resident spouse shall file a return alone and report his or her interest and dividend income, and 50% of the interest, or dividends, or both from jointly held investments.

-Rev 906.04 Form DP-59-A, Payment and Application for 7 Months Extension of Time to File Interest and Dividends Tax Return.
+Rev 906.04 Form DP-59-A, Payment Form and Application for 7 Month Extension of Time to File Interest and Dividends Tax Return.

-(b) Taxpayers shall file form DP-59-A shall file the form with the department on or before the due date of the return:
+(b) Taxpayers shall file form DP-59-A with the department on or before the due date of the return when:

 (1) The previously filed estimates did not meet or exceed 100% of the tax determined to be due; or